 Primary Care Advocate

 As the Medical Director of Valhalla business advisors I help employers craft the health plans of tomorrow.
-As the former Director of Clinical Operations at Fold Health, I had tremendous impact on crafting primary care tools for Direct Primary Care (DPC) clinics across America.
+At my previous role at Fold Health, I helped create new and innovative tools for Direct Primary Care (DPC) clinics across America.

 Primary Care Physician

-I practice full time for Spartan Long Term Care at several assisted living facilities and skilled nursing facilities in the State College area.
+I currently practice full time at several assisted living facilities and skilled nursing facilities in the State College area.

 Sign up to be informed when Dr. Mark Family Medicine launches in State College.